Software engineering book recommendations

 (I'm constantly learning new things, so expect this list to expand.
 I also have been struggling with bad memory as of late, so I predict that I'll also be updating this list to include things that I failed to recall when first writing it.
 I'll post a message whenever I update it!)

-• *OS Internals Trilogy (Jonathan Levin) - This trilogy about how Apple platforms work internally is an absolute goldmine for us who develop for said platforms, but it's not for the faint-hearted.
-They will teach you everything you could possibly want to know about these platforms, but they're massive and extremely technical.
-If you're a beginner then I'm not sure you should read these, but if you're reasonably experienced and is interested in things like linkers and kernels, then these books are a godsend.
+- *OS Internals Trilogy (Jonathan Levin) - This trilogy about how Apple platforms work internally is an absolute goldmine for us who develop for said platforms, but it's not for everyone.
+They will teach you everything you could possibly want to know about these platforms, but they're massive and go into extreme detail on things that you're never going to interact with, making this series a very painful read for beginners and those looking for quick / practical knowledge.
+But if you're reasonably experienced and is interested in things like linkers and kernels, then these books are a godsend.
 The only problem with these books is that Amazon only delivers them if you live in the US, so getting a copy can be challenging.
-I'm still working my way through them.

 Other Resources